 Do they need to get them served with legal papers?
 Are they bail jumpers?
 Are they a subject of an heir search?
 Knowing exactly why this person needs to be found will usually determine how you go about conducting the skip trace.

 Types of Skip Tracing Jobs

-Skip-tracers are hired to locate missing husbands, wives who have run off, and debtors who owe hundreds of thousands of dollars.
+Skip tracers are hired to locate missing husbands and wives, people who have run off, and debtors who owe hundreds of thousands of dollars.
 These are usually tough skips and may take days or weeks to complete.
 Below is a partial list of why someone may wish to hire a skip tracer to find someone: